fastai/course-v3/docs/gpu_tutorial.md

 * Building a PC (Option 3) requires environment setup and more up-front money.
 Obviously a moot point if you already own a gaming PC.

 For [Part 2](http://course.fast.ai/part2.html) of the course, we will go into more specific details and benefits on both building a PC and renting a server.

+ ## Credits
+*Many thanks to Andrew Shaw for his contributions to this guide.*